tomoyuki28jp/web4r/docs/en/tutorial/part1.markdown

 Defining a template and manipulating the elements
 --------------------------------------------------

+### The way to do it inside lisp programs
-You can define a template with the define-template macro.
+Define a template with the define-template macro.

     (define-template :template1
         [html [head [title "Default title"]]
               [body [p :id "id1" "p1"]
                     [p :class "class1" "p2"]]])

-You can select a template element by a selector and manipulate it with a manipulator.
+Select a template element by a selector and manipulate it with a manipulator.
 The syntax of selector is tag, #id and .class.
 Manipulators are append, replace and remove.

     (with-template (:template1)
       (replace title [title "new title"]) ; replace the title